ashishinterra/windows-linux-client/Software/Import/docker-systemctl-replacement/README.md

 container as the target host.
 Just as on a real machine you can use "systemctl start" and "systemctl enable" and other commands to bring up services for further configuration and testing.
+Information from "systemctl show" allows deployment automation tools to work seemlessly.

-This script can also be run as PID 1 of a docker container (i.e. the main "CMD") where it will automatically bring up all enabled services in the "multi-user.target" and where it will reap all zombies from background processes in the container.
+This script can also be run as docker-init of a docker container (i.e. the main "CMD" on PID 1) where it will automatically bring up all enabled services in the "multi-user.target" and where it will reap all zombies from background processes in the container.
 When running a "docker stop" on such a container it will also bring down all configured services correctly before exit.

+    ## docker exec lamp-stack-container systemctl list-units --state=running
+    httpd.service     loaded active running   The Apache HTTP Server mariadb.service   loaded active running   MariaDB database server

+    ## docker exec lamp-stack-container pstree -ap
+    systemctl,1 /usr/bin/systemctl
+      |-httpd,7 -DFOREGROUND
+      |   |-httpd,9 -DFOREGROUND
+      |   |-httpd,10 -DFOREGROUND
+      `-mysqld_safe,44 /usr/bin/mysqld_safe --basedir=/usr
+          `-mysqld,187 --basedir=/usr --datadir=/var/lib/mysql
+              |-{mysqld},191
+              |-{mysqld},192

 ## Problems with SystemD in Docker